etf1/kafka-message-scheduler/README.md

 # Observability

 The scheduler is exposing metrics on a specific port (8001 by default) at the URI /metrics.
 It can be used by a prometheus server for scrapping metrics.
 Available metrics are the number of missed, invalid, deleted, planned and triggered schedules.
+The metric name is `kafka_scheduler_event_total`.

 # Configuration